-The Greater Sacramento Urban League provides underserved youth and adults with education, job training and placement opportunities for them to achieve economic self-reliance.
+The Greater Sacramento Urban League (GSUL) provides undeserved youth and adults with educational, career training and employment opportunities in order to achieve economic self-reliance.

 - Ensuring access to quality education that prepares individuals to become lifelong learners and to be competitive and successful in the global economy.